-To satisfy continuous emissions monitoring system quality assurance requirements of the Laboratory's Title V operating permit, a relative accuracy test audit (RATA) of the Boilers 6 and 7 continuous emissions monitoring systems for NO_x and CO_2 is normally performed during the fourth quarter each year.
-The scheduled RATA was suspended until the week of January 14, 2008, after the initial test run of the Boiler 6 continuous emissions monitoring system was interrupted on December 19 by the failure of the test contractor's data logger.
-The results of the RATA completed on January 16, 2008 demonstrated that Boiler 6 and 7 NO_x and CO2 continuous emissions monitoring systems met RATA acceptance criteria, which are defined in 40 CFR 60 Appendix B Specifications 2, and 3.
+To satisfy continuous emissions monitoring system quality assurance requirements of the Laboratory's Title V operating permit, a relative accuracy test audit (RATA) of the Boilers 6 and 7 continuous emissions monitoring systems for NO_x and CO_2 was conducted in November 2008.
+The results of the RATA demonstrated that Boiler 6 and 7 NO_x and CO_2 continuous emissions monitoring systems met RATA acceptance criteria, which are defined in 40 CFR 60 Appendix B Specifications 2 and 3.

-In 2007, residual fuel prices from the middle of May to November exceeded those of natural gas.
-As a result, natural gas was used to supply more than 90 percent of the heating and cooling needs of BNL's major facilities during these months.
-Natural gas supplied approximately 42 percent of major facility heating and cooling needs for the year.
+In 2008, residual fuel prices from January through October exceeded those of natural gas.
+As a result, natural gas was used to supply 95 percent of the heating and cooling needs of BNL's major facilities during these months.
+Natural gas supplied approximately 77 percent of major facility heating and cooling needs for the year.
 By comparison, in 2004 and 2005, residual fuel satisfied more than 99.9 percent of the major facility heating and cooling needs.
-Consequently, 2007 emissions of particulates, NO_x, and sulfur dioxide (SO2) were 5.5, 3.1, and 33.8 tons less than the respective totals for 2005.
+Consequently, 2008 emissions of particulates, NO_x , and sulfur dioxide (SO2) were 9.5, 33.7, and 70.1 tons less than the respective totals for 2005.
 All emissions were well below the respective permit limits of 113.3, 159, and 445 tons.
 Table 4-5 shows fuel use and emissions since 1996.